WEST CHICAGO POLICE DEPARTMENT

 Under the Illinois Freedom of Information Act (5 ILCS 140), records in the possession of public agencies may be accessed by the public upon written request.
 The Freedom of Information Act Request Form is available here.

-Your Home be Watched During Vacation
+Request Your Home be Watched During Vacation

 This free program offers residential security checks for vacationing or hospitalized residents of single-family homes or duplexes.
 Uniformed members of the West Chicago Police Department periodically check registered homes during the homeowner’s absence.
 During the security check of a residence, the members of the Department conduct a foot patrol on the property to insure the home is secured and that windows and doors are locked and undamaged.
 A careful log is kept of what activity is conducted on the property while the resident is away.